 Interested in Applying?

 Passionate about student media?
 Have ideas on how to improve services for the community?
-The Publications & Media Board elections occur every year in the spring, and this is your chance to make a difference in our student media community and shape the future of the Publications and Media Center as a member of our steering committee.
+The Publications & Media Board application is released at the end of every semester, and this is your chance to make a difference in our student media community and shape the future of the Publications and Media Center as a member of the Board.

 This role is a public service and leadership development opportunity.
-You will be able to provide valuable feedback as the voice of 82 active student media organisations on campus and determine how PMC resources, including $8,000 of annual ASUC funding, are allocated.
-As a sitting member of the Board, you will also gain valuable management skills, outreach training, and advocacy experience.
+You will be able to provide valuable feedback as the voice of 100+ active student media organizations on campus and determine how Berkeley Student Media resources, including $8,000 of annual ASUC funding, are allocated.
+As an active member of the Board, you will also gain valuable management skills, outreach training, and advocacy experience.

 For more information on joining the board, email email@example.com.